stashapp/stash/ui/v2.5/src/docs/en/Manual/AutoTagging.md

 Matching is case insensitive, and should only match exact wording within word boundaries.
 For example, the tag `Jane Doe` will not match `Maryjane-Doe` or `Jane-Doen`, but will match `Mary-Jane-Doe`, `Jane-Doe_n`, and `[OF]jane doe`.

 Auto tagging for specific Performers, Studios, and Tags can be performed from the individual Performer/Studio/Tag page.

+> Note: Performer autotagging does not currently match on performer aliases.